randix/KioskContacts/README.md

-- enablemailsend=1
+- mailsend=1

   Set to 0 or 1.
 If 1, then a mail is sent.

-- enablemessagesend=0
+- messagesend=0

   Set to 0 or 1.
 If 1, then an iMessage is sent.

-  Only one of enablemailsend or enablemessagesend should be set to 1.
+  Only one of mailsend or messagesend should be set to 1.
 If both are set, then a mail message will be preferred.
 If both are set, and only one of the fields in the form are filled out, then that is preferred.

-- personaltitle=1
+- title=1

-  Set to 1 to collect a personal title, such as "Mr.", "Mrs.", etc.
+  Set to 1 to collect a title, such as "Mr.", "Mrs.", etc.

 - middlename=0